guillp/requests_oauth2client/README.md

-`requests_oauth2client` is an OAuth 2.x client for Python, able to obtain, refresh and revoke tokens from any OAuth2.x/OIDC compliant Authorization Server.
+from jwskate import SignedJwtfrom jwskate import SignedJwtfrom tests.unit_tests.conftest import oauth2client`requests_oauth2client` is an OAuth 2.x client for Python, able to obtain, refresh and revoke tokens from any
+OAuth2.x/OIDC compliant Authorization Server.
 It sits upon and extends the famous [requests] HTTP client module.

 It can act as an [OAuth 2.0](https://tools.ietf.org/html/rfc6749) /